Alternative for Germany: International affiliation and relations

 In May 2024, it was reported that the National Rally and other members of the Identity and Democracy group had announced they would no longer sit with the AfD following the 2024 European Parliament election after AfD's lead candidate for the election Maximilian Krah made remarks in an interview on Nazi Germany and allegedly suggested that not all members of the Waffen-SS should be seen as criminals.
 Italy's Lega and the Czech Freedom and Direct Democracy (SPD) backed the National Rally's decision and announced they would also formally cease cooperation with the AfD while the Danish People's Party issued an ultimatum that they would only continue working with AfD on the condition of Krah's removal.
-The Flemish Vlaams Belang criticized Krah's words as "increasingly problematic" but declined to immediately expel the AfD faction, stating they preferred to review the situation after the election.
+The Flemish Vlaams Belang criticised Krah's words as "increasingly problematic" but declined to immediately expel the AfD faction, stating they preferred to review the situation after the election.
 The Estonian EKRE and the FPÖ supported expelling Krah but opposed the expulsion of AfD.
 After an internal meeting and vote, the Identity and Democracy board subsequently agreed to expel AfD, with group leader Marco Zanni citing Krah's interview, as well as allegations of Chinese and Russian espionage influence on AfD.
 The party consequently moved to non-inscrits.
 Following the decision, AfD said they would negotiate to rejoin the group and announced Krah would not sit with the AfD faction in the European Parliament after the election.

-AfD also has ties to parties like Hungary's Our Homeland Movement, the Confederation of the Polish Crown (KKP), the Dutch Forum for Democracy (FvD), the French Reconquête, Slovakia's Republic party, Bulgaria's Revival, Alternative for Sweden, Serbia's Dveri and the Serbian Party Oathkeepers.
+AfD also has ties to parties like Hungary's Our Homeland Movement, the Confederation of the Polish Crown (KKP), the Dutch Forum for Democracy (FvD), the French Reconquête, Slovakia's Republic party, the Liberal Democratic Party of Belarus, Bulgaria's Revival, Alternative for Sweden, Serbia's Dveri and the Serbian Party Oathkeepers.
 Following the 2024 European Parliament election, the AfD began negotiations with several of these parties to form a new European Parliament group.
 Although the AfD originally negotiated with S.O.S.
 Romania, it later rejected S.O.S.'s attempt to join the group.
 The KKP was also eventually rejected from the group.
 Despite the Czech SPD's prior declaration that it would not sit with the AfD, and past opposition by Poland's New Hope to cooperation with the AfD, both parties ultimately joined the AfD-led Europe of Sovereign Nations group.
 In August 2024, AfD also formed the Europe of Sovereign Nations party.